 2. Poor Hygiene

 Vaginal swelling could also be a result of improper hygiene.
-If you do not pay attention to vaginal hygiene, it may become the apt ground for microbes to breed on and thus it results in swelling and inflammation of the vagina.
+If you’re negligent about your vagina, it may become the breeding ground for microbes and result in swelling and inflammation.

 3. Hormonal Changes

-Your body undergoes various changes during pregnancy, and this may lead to various changes in your vagina too.
-The changing hormones during pregnancy affect the flora of the vagina.
-This may lead to various kinds of bacterial and viral growths, leading to swelling.
+Your body undergoes various changes during pregnancy, and changing hormones are one of them.
+These hormones affect the flora of the vagina and lead to various kinds of bacterial and viral growth, and in turn, swelling.

 4. Use of Certain Products

 Use of certain products may also result in vaginal swelling.
 These products may trigger an allergic reaction in your vaginal region, leading to inflammation and redness.